- Admission as a Degree-Seeking Student

 Admission with Contingencies

 Students lacking one or more admission requirements may be admitted to a graduate program contingent upon submission or completion of those requirements.
 Graduate students admitted with contingencies have until the end of their first semester of enrollment to resolve all contingencies.
-Examples of contingencies that must be resolved are submission of official transcripts, official test scores, official degree statements, required course completion, etc. Students are informed of specific requirements for continued enrollment and the time allowed for completion at the time of admission.
+Examples of contingencies that must be resolved are the submission of official transcripts, official test scores, official degree statements, required course completion, etc. Students are informed of specific requirements for continued enrollment and the time allowed for completion at the time of admission.
 Failure to meet the requirements during the stipulated time will result in a registration hold until the contingency is resolved and may result in dismissal from the Graduate School.

 Admission of Students Previously Dismissed

-When any individual applies to a graduate program, a significant part of the admissions decision involves an estimate, based on the applicant’s academic history, of whether the applicant can perform satisfactorily at the graduate level.
+When an individual applies to a graduate program, a significant part of the admissions decision involves an estimate, based on the applicant’s academic history, of whether the applicant can perform satisfactorily at the graduate level.
 Applicants who have previously been academically dismissed from the Graduate School must present convincing evidence to program faculty and the Graduate School Dean that a substantial improvement has occurred so that it is probable that the applicant can now perform at the required level in graduate work.
 In general, students are not admitted to a graduate program from which they have been previously dismissed.

 Dual Degree Programs